 Bergstrom-Mahler Museum of GlassNeenah

-Bergstrom-Mahler Museum originated more that a century ago, in the imagination of a young girl in upstate New York.
+Bergstrom-Mahler Museum originated more than a century ago, in the imagination of a young girl in upstate New York.
 Born in 1872, Evangeline Hoystradt Bergstrom grew up in comfortable surroundings in the college town of Ithaca.
 It was as a young girl that her now legendary love affair with paperweights began.
 Today, with nearly 3,000 pieces, Bergstrom-Mahler Museum is known worldwide for its Permanent Collections of paperweights and Germanic glass.

-Copper Culture State ParkNew Auburn
+Copper Culture State ParkOconto

 Military Veterans Museum and Education CenterOshkosh